Literacy at Pond Meadow

 - To foster a love of reading with all adults and pupils demonstrating an enthusiasm for stories, poems, songs and rhymes

-- Pupils will read regularly with an adult for a variety of purposes
+- Pupils will read regularly with an adult for a variety of purposes.
+These shared reading sessions are personalised to suit the needs of every learner, dependant on their physical and learning needs.

-- Pupils will take part in daily writing activities, using conventional mark-making methods, as well as typing and using partner-assisted scanning
+- Pupils will take part in daily writing activities, some using conventional mark-making methods; some building words from letter cards and other alphabet materials; and some typing using word-processing software.

-- Robust assessment to identify any pupil who is not making expected progress
+- Robust assessment will be used to identify any pupil who is not making expected progress.

 At Pond Meadow, we use both formative and summative assessment to track pupil progress and ensure that we are meeting individual learning needs.
 By creating a culture of continuous literacy provision, we help pupils understand the value in learning to read and write.
 Every pupil is considered a reader and provided with opportunities to engage with the print that surrounds our everyday lives.